asolear/kgnete/docs/index.md

 From theory to practical applications, my goal is to provide content that is informative and relevant to your interest in this specialized area.

-This blog is also an open space for questions and discussions.
+This is also an open space for questions and discussions.
 If you have any doubts or simply want to share your perspective, feel free to contact me!

 I hope you find inspiration and valuable insights as we explore this fascinating field together.